 Spanish explorer Juan Ponce de León arrived on the north east coast of Florida in April 1513.
 He called the area la Florida, in honour of Pascua florida (the feast of the flowers), Spain’s Easter celebrations.
-Conquistadores who followed found plenty of swamp but no gold.
+Conquistadores who followed him found plenty of swamp but no gold.
 Apart from a short lived settlement near Penscola, there was no rush to colonise until in 1564 the French built Fort Caroline at the mouth of the St. Johns River.
 Spain responded in 1565 by founding San Augustín (St. Augustine) and expelling the French.
 Tension between Spanish Florida and the British Colonies was resolved in 1763 when Britain exchanged Cuba for Florida.
 Spain regained Florida under the 1783 Treaty of Paris that ended the Revolutionary War, but could not stem the tide of America settlement.
 In 1821 Spain formally ceded Florida to the United States.
 Statehood was achieved on March 3, 1845.

 The beach at Miami Beach

 Miami Beach is great for beach lovers, but there isn’t much else to do other than visit bars, restaurants, clubs and the Art Deco area at the south of the beach.
-This photograph was taken in 1982 when the Art Deco area was still a little run down, but it has since been spruced up.
+This photograph was taken way back inn 1982 when the Art Deco area was still a little run down, but it has since been spruced up.
 Please don’t get the impression that the beach is always this empty.
 We were woken early by jet lag and took the photograph before most visitors would have managed to crawl out of bed.